-- Sourcewise in partnership with Nonprofit Leads & City Partners on Food Distribution in response to the Pandemic (March 2020 - present) - Sourcewise in partnership with the California Department of Food and Agriculture, distributed 2,000 Senior Farmers Market Nutrition Vouchers to low-income seniors.
-(2016-2020) - Multipurpose Senior Services Program's Supervisor, Bonita Krasnopoler was Co-Chair of People Acting in Community Together (PACT).
-(2015-2017) - Chief Operating Officer, Mary Tinker, served as the California Association of Public Authority (CAPA) President.
-(2013-2018) - Sourcewise was a participating member of the citizen Watch Dog Committee of the Valley Transportation Authority.
-(2017-2018) - Chief Executive Officer of Sourcewise, Aneliza Del Pinal, served as Vice Chair on the Santa Clara County Citizens Advisory and Citizens Watch Dog Committee Valley Transportation Authority, providing guidance and leadership on the impact of transportation services for seniors.
+- Sourcewise partners with Nonprofit Leads & San Jose City Council Partners on Food Distribution in response to the Pandemic (March 2020 - present) - Sourcewise in partnership with the California Department of Food and Agriculture, distributed 2,000 Senior Farmers Market Nutrition Vouchers to low-income seniors.
+(2016 - 2020) - Multipurpose Senior Services Program's Supervisor, Bonita Krasnopoler was Co-Chair of People Acting in Community Together (PACT).
+(2015 - 2017) - Director of Public Authority, Edith Gong, serves as Secretary of the California Association of Public Authorities for IHSS (CAPA).
+(2022-present) - Sourcewise was a participating member of the citizen Watch Dog Committee of the Valley Transportation Authority.
+(2017 - 2018) - Chief Executive Officer of Sourcewise, Aneliza Del Pinal, served as Vice Chair on the Santa Clara County Citizens Advisory and Citizens Watch Dog Committee Valley Transportation Authority, providing guidance and leadership on the impact of transportation services for seniors.
 (2019) - Sourcewise participated in the Chronic Disease Strategic Plan of Santa Clara County by providing input on the impact on the aging community.
-(2019) - Chief Operating Officer, Mary Tinker, serves as Central Region Vice President of CAPA.
-(2018-2020) - Director of the Multipurpose Senior Services Program, Lisa Whitmore, is Vice President of the MSSP Site Association.
-(2019-present) - Chief Operating Officer, Mary Tinker, participates in the Santa Clara County's Cross Agency Service Team on a collective impact model.
-(September 2020) - Sourcewise participates on the California State Digital Inclusion workgroup in response to the pandemic.
-(April 2020 - present)
+(2019) - Director of the Multipurpose Senior Services Program, Lisa Whitmore, is Vice President of the MSSP Site Association.
+(2019 - present) - Sourcewise participates on the California State Digital Inclusion workgroup in response to the pandemic.
+(April 2020 - present) - Sourcewise is a member of the Planning Committee for the Master Plan for Aging Town Hall: Housing and Caregiving (November 2021).